 Woolly bears, or woolly worms, are the fuzzy caterpillars that later turn into moths.
 Their bodies are covered with thick coats of bristles or setae.
 Woolly bears eat grass, herbs, and plant leaves.
 They will roll into a defensive ball if disturbed.

-Giant Leopard Moth caterpillar/Giant Woolly Bear (Hypercompe scribonia), Monkton, Maryland, October 2014.
+Giant Leopard Moth caterpillar/Giant Woolly Bear (right) (Hypercompe scribonia), Monkton, Maryland, October 2014.
 Photo by Sarah A. Hanks.